Grey's Anatomy season 12

+The website Screen Rant ranked the season #9 on their 2023 ranking of the 19 Grey's Anatomy seasons.

 Episodes

 The number in the "No. overall" column refers to the episode's number within the overall series, whereas the number in the "No. in season" column refers to the episode's number within this particular season.
 "U.S. viewers in millions" refers to the number of Americans in millions who watched the episodes live.
 Each episode of this season is named after a song.